sage-code/eve/manual/overview.md

 ```
 ** simple expressions in print statement
 print  10;
-print "this is a test";
+write "this is a test";

 ** complex expressions can use ()
 print (10 + 10 + 15);      //  numeric expression